Jemal-O/FilesSearch/README.md

-To work with a programm you need to follow the next sequence:
+To work with a programm you need to follow the next instruction:
 1) change pathes in build.gradle

     1.1 first path is a searching directory and it's mandatory